EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "Tenants' rights vary state to state, and specific locations may have additional protections.
 For example, some places have laws that protect tenants with disabilities or prohibit evictions if there is no “good” cause.
 But how these protections can help you, and how to apply for them, varies depending on where you live.
 This is why it is important to reach out to local experts."

-"Contact local housing advocates and <a href='https://www.lsc.gov/what-legal-aid/find-legal-aid' target='_blank' rel='noreferrer noopener'>legal aid organizations</a> in your city or state to learn your rights, seek legal counsel and find the most up-to-date information.
+"Contact local housing advocates and <a href='https://www.lsc.gov/what-legal-aid/find-legal-aid' target='_blank' rel='noreferrer noopener'>legal aid organizations</a> in your city or state to learn your rights, seek legal counsel, and find the most up-to-date information.
 Legal aid providers can be found through <a href='https://iolta.org/program-directory/#us-programs' target='_blank' rel='noreferrer noopener'>state bar associations (associations of all attorneys in the state) and NAIP</a>.
 Legal assistance can be found from the American Bar Association and LawHelp.org.
-Find or post resources in your community to our sister websites <a href='https://justshelter.org/community-resources/' target='_blank' rel='noreferrer noopener'>Just Shelter</a> And <a href=’https://endpovertyusa.org/#resources’ target='_blank' rel='noreferrer noopener'>End Poverty in America</a>." >}}
+Find or post resources in your community on our sister websites <a href='https://justshelter.org/community-resources/' target='_blank' rel='noreferrer noopener'>Just Shelter</a> and <a href=’https://endpovertyusa.org/#resources’ target='_blank' rel='noreferrer noopener'>End Poverty in America</a>." >}}

 {{< faq